-While this work is critical to institutions, it can take time away from activities that are more weighted in compensation models, such as clinical work, granting grants, or publishing research.
+While this work is critical to institutions, it can take time away from activities that are more weighted in compensation models such as clinical work, granting grants or publishing research.
 The AAMC is constantly exploring ways to improve the residency application process by initiating its own research and supporting research led by others.
 HHS and DOJ issued guidance on non-discrimination in telehealth to ensure accessibility for people with disabilities and limited English proficiency.
 The GSA National Committee on Student Diversity Issues (COSDA) provides guidance on the diversity of medical students at the local, regional and national levels.
 The AAMC seeks to improve the integration of public health concepts into medical education and to improve and expand a diverse and culturally prepared workforce.

 Wage disparities may be due to doctors of different races caring for more low-income patients, which may be something they do of their own choice or it may have more to do with different opportunities.
 Medscape's Eighth Annual Medical Compensation Report compiled answers on the salaries of more than 20,000 U. S. doctors in dozens of medical specialties.
-The second data set, from a survey that tracked more than 17,000 doctors, did include information on specialties, but there were a small number of black doctors overall.
+The second data set, from a survey that tracked more than 17,000 doctors, did include information on specialties but there were a small number of black doctors overall.

-He said he knows that black doctors like him tend to gravitate toward primary care fields, which pay less than specialties such as surgery.
-The census data also did not contain information on whether the doctors were primary care physicians or specialists, which could lead to an apple-to-orange comparison of specialists with primary care physicians.
+He said he knows that black doctors like him tend to gravitate toward primary care fields which pay less than specialties such as surgery.
+The census data also did not contain information on whether the doctors were primary care physicians or specialists which could lead to an apple-to-orange comparison of specialists with primary care physicians.
 The survey found that doctors in Maryland also had average incomes at the bottom of the pay scale nationwide.
-The group found that women and racial minorities, particularly African Americans, were systematically paid less than men.
-A big caveat for any study of physician income is that neurosurgeons, pediatricians and interventional cardiologists are all doctors, but they are not paid the same.
+The group found that women and racial minorities particularly African Americans were systematically paid less than men.
+A big caveat for any study of physician income is that neurosurgeons pediatricians and interventional cardiologists are all doctors but they are not paid the same.
 To increase the number of black doctors in the sample researchers used two sets of data most of the data on doctors' income taken from census data.
 For 40 percent of the doctors in the sample including nearly half of the white male doctors researchers had to estimate their income using median income above an upper threshold in each state.